SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 archivedreason: null
 guid: ea408502-0f81-42b8-9ad7-0083bf125ae6
 ---
-Storyboarding can quickly and easily capture user requirements, crafting your UX storyboard does not require artistic skill.
-The goal is to rely on the proper sequence of events presented visually.
+Storyboarding can quickly and easily capture user requirements.
+Crafting your UX storyboard does not require artistic skill, it only needs to show the sequence of events visually.

 :::info
 Storyboards help to create more clarity than bulky design documents.

 They can:

-* Take the focus off our internal bias and help us empathize with our users
+* Help developers understand what the user experience will be
-* Help clients and stakeholders understand and remember specific user scenarios
+* Help clients and stakeholders understand user scenarios
-* Help dev teams understand what drives user behavior
   :::

 Storyboarding first became popular as a tool in motion picture production.